5103. Koza Nostra

 · f(2) = 3

-Algorithm realization
+Algorithm implementation

-Declare an array to store Fibonacci numbers.
+Declare an array fib to store the Fibonacci numbers.

 #define MAX 46